Renaissance architecture of Toulouse: Hôtel de Bernuy

-Inspired by models from Italy and the Loire Valley, the long candelabra columns omnipresent in the main courtyard are also close to models given in the treatise Las Medidas del Romano by the Spanish architect Diego de Sagredo, published in 1526 (and in 1536 for the French version).
-They confer an exceptional monumentality to the courtyard, whose upper gallery also presents, for the first time in Toulouse, Corinthian columns whose design is taken from an architectural treatise.
+Inspired by Italy and the Loire, the long candelabrum-columns omnipresent in the honor court also recall models in Medidas del romano by Spanish architect Diego de Sagredo (1526; French 1536).
+They lend exceptional monumentality to the court, whose upper gallery presents, for the first time in Toulouse, Corinthian columns whose design is taken from a treatise.

-Considered a magnificent example of the introduction of the Renaissance in Toulouse and a symbol of the opulence of the city, this courtyard of the Hôtel de Bernuy has been partially reproduced at the Architecture and Heritage Campus in Paris to illustrate the style of the French First Renaissance.
+Considered a magnificent witness to the Renaissance’s introduction in Toulouse and a symbol of the city’s opulence, this court has been partially reproduced at the Cité de l’architecture et du patrimoine to illustrate Early Renaissance style in France.